bbauska/LFS173x/README.md

 Let's jump in!

-## What Are the Aries Mobile Wallets Used For {#what-are-the-aries-mobile-wallets-used-for .unnumbered}
+## What Are the Aries Mobile Wallets Used For

 Aries wallets are much like any other Aries agent we've talked about in the course.
 They embed a framework that handles all of the core Aries